Hapag-Lloyd/https-proxy/README.md

 #### Configuring the environment variable
-To set your internal application port on the proxy container you have to pass on the value as environment variable `INPORT` e.g. `INPORT=5000`.
+To set your internal application port on the proxy container you have to pass on the value as an environment variable `INPORT` e.g. `INPORT=5000`.
-The https-proxy's entrypoint.sh script uses this variable to sed the required parameters in `default.conf`.
+The https-proxy's entrypoint.sh script uses this variable to set the required parameters in `default.conf`.